christophergandrud/Rep-Res-Book/Source/Children/FrontMatter/StylisticConventions.md

 - **Packages**: **R** packages are printed in *italics*.

-- **Windows an RStudio panes**: Open windows and RStudio panes are written in *italics*.
+- **Windows and RStudio panes**: Open windows and RStudio panes are written in *italics*.

 - **Variable names**: Variable names are printed in **bold**.
 I use CamelBack